UCAIR Funding Opportunities

 - Friday, November 17, 2023 – Grant Recipient Announcement

 2023-2024 UCAIR Grants Request for Proposals – COMING SOON!

 Clean Fuel Vehicle Tax Credit

 The State of Utah provides a tax credit for motor vehicles that meet certain air quality and fuel economy standards.

-The State of Utah provides a tax credit for the qualified purchase of a natural gas heavy duty vehicle (category 7 or 8 vehicle) that has never been titled or registered.
+The State of Utah provides a tax credit for the qualified purchase of a natural gas, a 100% electric or hydrogen-electric heavy-duty vehicle (category 7 or 8 vehicle) that has never been titled or registered.